idezentas/esp8266_WeatherStation/README.md

   - [Adafruit Unified Sensor](https://github.com/adafruit/Adafruit_Sensor)
   - [DHT sensor library](https://github.com/adafruit/DHT-sensor-library)

-- Then open the `esp8266_WeatherStation.ino` file:
-  - If you want to use Turkish, change `#include "lang_tr.h"`, if you want to use English, change `#include "lang_en.h"`.
-This selection specifies the language of the text on the OLED and web page.

-- Upload the software to the NodeMCU (ESP8266) device.
+- Then upload the code to the NodeMCU (ESP8266) device.

 - If your WiFi network is already configured, it will connect automatically.
 You do not need to configure the WiFiManager settings.